Imagine suddenly finding a live mouse in your house!

 Cats as natural mouse hunters

-Glue traps against mice
+Sticky traps for mice

 - Remote control : Adjust the cat flap settings from anywhere.